cguy777/DumbSyslogSystem/README.md

 ~~~

 Again, this is why it is typically recommended to only create filters through the CLI: it prevents confusing mistakes like this and is typically faster.

+### native-image for DumbSyslogViewer?

+Currently there is a windows build of DumbSyslogViewer that has a self-contained JVM with a native launcher.
+If you so desire, you can also use the jpackage too to do the same for linux or any other OS with full featured JDKs available.
+However, at this time, you cannot natively compile DumbSyslogViewer with GraalVM's native-image tool.
+Well, you can compile it, but it won't run.
+There's currently an issue with Java Swing (the GUI framework that currently powers the viewer) and the native-image tool.
+Since Java Swing is a dead framework, this realistically isn't an issue that will be resolved.
+Jpackage (or a third-party solution is currently